top of page

 How did you design it?

-Additionally, employees can check the company's business plans and related information at any time, helping them better understand how their individual roles contribute to the organization as a whole.
+In addition, employees can check the company's business plans and related information at any time, helping them better understand how their individual roles contribute to the organization as a whole.

 We also compiled video content and learning materials to create an educational section that employees can use to make productive use of their downtime.